Dockerfile COPY script_copy.sh /tmp ADD script_add.sh /tmp

 If you need to copy files/directories from your host to a running container rather than to an image you can read the following post: How to copy files to or from a Docker container.

 Basically Docker ADD command has two extra capabilities more than the COPY instruction:

 # Dockerfile ADD scripts.tar.gz /tmp

-tar file will only be unpacked if its compression is a recognized compression format (identity, gzip, bzip2 or xz).
+tar file will only be unpacked if its compression has one of the following formats: identity, gzip, bzip2 or xz.

 # Dockerfile ADD http://www.example.com/script.sh /tmp

 Important note!
 Dockerfile ADD cannot decompress and fetch a remote URL at the same time.
 If you try to fetch a remote compressed file, will be not decompressed just fetched.

 Following Best practices for writing Dockerfiles we should use ADD only when TAR extraction capability is needed otherwise is better to use COPY for the following reasons: